benoit-liquet/COMBSS-R-VIGNETTE/Low_dimensional_example.md

 source("Function-for-combss-github.R")
 ```

-@Benoit, we need a package for using cov.X function.
+@Benoit, we need a package for using cov.X function, or will cov function do the same job?

 Generate data from a true model
 -------------------------------